Russian pyramid: Rule variations

 Similar to free pyramid, but pocketing object balls before the cue ball is a foul; therefore, the player must pocket the cue ball after hitting object balls.
 Other balls can be pocketed as long as the cue ball is potted first.

-In popular culture

-Versions of the game have featured prominently in notable Russian films such as The Meeting Place Cannot Be Changed (1979) and The New Adventures of the Elusive Avengers (1968).
-An episode of the popular animated television series Kikoriki has two characters playing the game.
-The main characters of Dead Man's Bluff, or Zhmurki (Russian: Жмурки) play Russian pool in the bar scene.

-A Russian pool configuration can be seen in “Tulsa King” starring Sylvester Stallone in Season 1, episode 5, while making a phone call, he walks around a pool table with all-white balls racked, and a white cue ball.

-Russian pyramid has been adapted into video games, both in stand-alone form and as a play mode in multi-cue-sports video games.
-Many recent releases have been mobile games for Android and iOS.

 "Russian pool"

 Comparison of the 68 mm (2 11/16 in) Russian and the 57 mm (2 1/4 in) common-style pool 1-ball.